5l1v3r1/popup.js/README.md

  * *void* showFrame(amountVisible) - set style attributes on the popup and shielding (which will automatically be added/removed from the DOM) for the `amountVisible` argument. `amountVisible` will be 0 when the popup is fully hidden, and 1 when it is fully visible.

 The API comes with one `EasingAnimation` implementation, namely `FallFadeAnimation`.
 It "drops" and "fades" the popup in a pretty way.

+# TODO

+ * Let the escape key close the popup before the popup is fully visible.